matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 - At any point, at most nThreads threads will be active processing tasks.
 - If additional tasks are submitted when all threads are active, they will wait in the queue until a thread is available.
 - Use cases:
-    - 1. Effective use of available cores.
+    - :one: Effective use of available cores.
 Configure nThreads as `Runtime.getRuntime().availableProcessors()`.
-    - 2. When you decide that number of thread should not exceed a number in the thread pool.
+    - :two: When you decide that number of thread should not exceed a number in the thread pool.
 - Cons:
-    - 1. Unbounded queue is harmful.
+    - :one: Unbounded queue is harmful.

 **3. newCachedThreadPool**